 And of course – the accessories.
 People don’t like it when there isn’t a necessary screwdriver or an extra pair of needles.
 As someone who sews every day I have to agree with them.

 An automatic needle threader is also very important because it speeds up the threading process.

 We all agree that if someone offers us an easy-portable machine we expect a lightweight sewing machine that’s really easy to transport.

 Each machine has its good and bad sides.
 The trick is to find the one which good sides beat bad ones.

-If we test an embroidery machine we need to be sure that it has adequate working area.
+If we test an embroidery machine we need to be sure that it has an adequate working area.
 Light is also important, you never know what color the fabric will be.
 Embroidery machines need to come with hoops.
-We double check that!
+We double-check that!

 And the price!
 This is the biggest concern people have: How to choose a good sewing machine without spending a fortune on it?